-Invisalign vs. Braces: Which is best for you?
+Invisalign vs. Braces: Which is Best for You?

-About Conventional Metal Braces
+Conventional Metal Braces

 Invisalign was approved by the FDA in 1998.
 There are about 27 companies that manufacture clear aligners to move teeth.
-Invisalign and Sure Smile are the largest and most well known companies that make clear aligners.
+Invisalign and Sure Smile are the largest and most well-known companies that make clear aligners.

 Invisalign vs. Braces: Which is best?